Sponsored by BioLogic

 - a biography, resume or curriculum vitae including a record of the applicant’s achievements (e.g. publications, technical presentations, patents);

 - a letter of recommendation from the applicant’s research supervisor including a clear statement of the student contributions to items 2 and 3 and research products listed in item 4.
-The description and statement should be no longer than two double-spaced typewritten pages.
+The letter should be no longer than two typewritten pages with a font no smaller than 11 point.

 The award consists of a scroll, a US $1,000 prize, complimentary student meeting registration, and complimentary admission to the Division Business Meeting.
 The recipient is required to present a lecture in an ETD-sponsored symposium at the designated Society meeting where the award is presented.